martinberger/hol-c/README.md

 **Compiling, testing and running the code.** All relevant code is in the `src` directory and can be compiled and executed with the `scalac` compiler.
-It most easily used with `sbt`, by invoking
+The code is more easily used with `sbt`, by invoking

     sbt compile